brian3kb/digichain/keyboard-shortcuts.md

  - E : Opens the editor panel for the currently highlighted sample, with the file name and path inputs editable, and the filename input keyboard focused.
  - Truncate / Crush : Shows popup to enter a custom value.
  - Sample Slice : In slicing panel, toggles looping the clicked slice (for .ot exports).
+ - Trim Right : will trim  both left and right of the sample.
+ - L : Toggles hiding/showing of the rendered list of samples.

 **Ctrl + Click**
  - Slice Grid Number Buttons : prompts to enter a custom value for the slice grid.